benzengin/DevOps-SRE/ISTIO/Introduction.md

 **Istio Simplifies Envoy**
 -Istio understands Kubernetes
 -You can use regular Kubernetes yaml (via CRDs) which get transformed into Envoy configuration automatically ...

+## THE CONTROL PLANE

+**What is Galley?**
+Galley reads in our kubernetes yaml and transforms it into a terminal structure that Istio understands.
+This means that Istio can work with non Kubernetes environments (such as consul).